WPManageNinja/fluent-affiliate-docs/guide/integrations/fluentforms-integration-with-fluentaffiliate.md

 * **Registration Form Not Working:** Double-check that you have correctly mapped all the required fields (like Email and Password) in the form's integration feed.
 An unmapped required field will cause the registration to fail.

 And that's it.
-This is an easy process to integrate FluentForms with FluentAffiliate.
+This is an easy process to integrate Fluent Forms with FluentAffiliate.